pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

      there will be one file per rank output in the jobs running directory.
 Optional settings:
-   - TORCH_NCCL_TRACE_CPP_STACK (true, false) true = enable cpp stack trace captures in flight recorder (for slow addr2line - see additinal settings)
+   - TORCH_NCCL_TRACE_CPP_STACK (true, false) true = enable cpp stack trace captures in flight recorder (for slow addr2line - see additional settings)
-   - TORCH_NCCL_ENABLE_TIMING (true, false) true = enable additional cuda events at the start of each collective and record the ‘duration’ of each collective.
+   - TORCH_NCCL_ENABLE_TIMING (true, false) true = enable additional cuda events at the start of each collective and record the `duration` of each collective.
 May incur some CPU overhead.
+In the collected data, we end up with a `duration` field that indicates how long a collective took to execute.

 Additional settings
 -------------------
 TORCH_SYMBOLIZE_MODE: {dladdr, addr2line, fast}: This setting controls the program that is used to retrieve C++ traces from a running program.
 The default setting is `addr2line`. `fast` is a new experimental mode that is shown to be much faster than the traditional `addr2line`.
+Use this setting in conjunction with `TORCH_NCCL_TRACE_CPP_STACK` to collect C++ traces in `flight recorder` data.

 Retrieving Flight Recorder Data via an API
 ------------------------------------------